Sylvia Hoeks: Career

 Hoeks was scouted by Elite Model Management at age 14.
 Her first job was a cover for Elle Girl, and she traveled Europe as a model for several years while attending high school.

 Shortly after graduation from the Maastricht Academy of Dramatic Arts, Hoeks had a main role in the Dutch TV film Staatsgevaarlijk.
 In 2005, Hoeks appeared as a mistress in the series Gooische Vrouwen and had a main role in the psychological thriller series Vuurzee.

 Hoeks' breakthrough was in the Jos Stelling film Duska (2007).
 She won a Golden Calf (the Dutch equivalent of an Academy Award) for Best Supporting Actress for the role.
 She next played Julia in The Storm (2009), and the title role in Tirza (2010).
 Hoeks starred as Johanna van Heesch in The Gang of Oss in 2011, and as Elise in The Girl and Death in 2012.
 In 2013, she played Claire Ibbetson in the film The Best Offer, her first international role.

 Hoeks starred in the Dutch TV drama series Bloedverwanten ("Blood relatives") from 2010 to 2014, as well as the Dutch TV thriller series Overspel ("Adultery") from 2011 to 2015.

 Hoeks portrayed the replicant Luv in the 2017 science fiction film Blade Runner 2049.
 She trained with weights and in martial arts for six hours a day, six days a week before and during filming.
 Hoeks appeared as Lara in the Steven Quale action film Renegades.
 In February 2017, she was cast as Leigh in All the Devil's Men.
 In 2018, Hoeks played Lisbeth Salander's sister in the thriller The Girl in the Spider's Web, the sequel to The Girl with the Dragon Tattoo.
-Beginning in 2019, Hoeks has appeared as Queen Kane in the Apple TV+ drama series See.
+In 2019-2022, Hoeks appeared as Queen Kane in the Apple TV+ drama series See, and since 2024 as Sigrid in Twilight of the Gods.